Edmondmal291/Movies-Genre-Classification/README.md

-# movie-genre-categorizer
+# Movie-Genre-Classification
-Jupyter notebook that contains code that attempts to predict the genre of movies using only reccuring tokenized words in subtitles.
+This repo contains a Jupyter notebook and data that will demonstrate an additional path to classify movies genres with frequent used words in subtitles.